Phala.Network (PHA) Trading 29.6% Higher Over Last 7 Days

-Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the 1-day period ending at 7:00 AM Eastern on July 24th.
-Phala.Network has a total market capitalization of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
-One Phala.Network coin can currently be purchased for about $0.69 or 0.00001493 BTC on popular exchanges.
-During the last week, Phala.Network has traded 29.6% higher against the U.S. dollar.
+Phala.Network (CURRENCY:PHA) traded up 52% against the US dollar during the 24-hour period ending at 21:00 PM Eastern on July 30th.
+Phala.Network has a market capitalization of $96.00 million and approximately $168.67 million worth of Phala.Network was traded on exchanges in the last day.
+One Phala.Network coin can currently be purchased for approximately $0.69 or 0.00001493 BTC on cryptocurrency exchanges.
+Over the last seven days, Phala.Network has traded up 29.6% against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.